adenueltech/StarkQuest/FRONTEND_INTEGRATION.md

-# StarkQuest Frontend Integration Guide
+# StarkEarn Frontend Integration Guide

-This guide provides instructions for integrating the StarkQuest smart contracts with the frontend application.
+This guide provides instructions for integrating the StarkEarn smart contracts with the frontend application.

 ## Prerequisites